gitcnd/cursor_self_meta/README.md

-# MCP Server
+# Cursor Self-Meta.

-A stdio-based MCP (MUD Client Protocol) Server implementation in Perl.
+A stdio-based MCP Server implementation in Perl which gives cursor verbatim access to its own internal state (including all the Chat and Composer histories).

 ## Description